jnk0le/random/pipeline cycle test/README.md

 `ldrd`/`strd` are not affected by 4 byte misalignment (with some exceptions when dual issuing `ldrd`/`strd` pairs)

-Effective input latency to store instruction is 0 cycles.
-The data argument can be consumed in EX4 stage, only from younger issue slot.

-unaligned loads add 0.5 - 1 cycle of stall each.
+store instruction consume its operand in EX3 stage, so the effective input latency is 0 cycles (except EX3)

 ### branching